openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
 This allows existing OpenID Connect RPs to extend their reach towards claims sources asserting claims in this format.
 It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

-This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID]).
+This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID.Core]).

 # Terminology

 Verifiable Credential (VC)

 A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
 The claims in a credential can be about different subjects. (see [@VC_DATA])
-Note that this specification uses a term "credential" as defined in Section 2 of [@VC_DATA], which is a different definition than in [@!OpenID].
+Note that this specification uses a term "credential" as defined in Section 2 of [@VC_DATA], which is a different definition than in [@!OpenID.Core].

 Presentation

 Data derived from one or more verifiable credentials, issued by one or more issuers, that is shared with a specific verifier. (see [@VC_DATA])

-Verified Presentation (VP)
+Verifiable Presentation (VP)

 A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs). (see [@VC_DATA])